fjuma/keycloak-experiments/README.md

 ## provisioned-wildfly

 A minimal pom which contains the definition to provision a WildFly server using Galleon, this will be enhanced to include the Keycloak feature pack.

+## bootable-webapp

+A fork of the simple-webapp project, this time making use of bootable jar to add the Keycloak client adapter and configure it for use with the deployment.